inet-framework/inet-tutorials/wireless/doc/step4.rst

 configurator looks at the wireless network as a full graph.
 Links with high error rates will have high costs, and links with low error rates will have low costs.
 Routes are formed such as to minimize their costs.
-In the case of the ``UnitDiskRadio`` model, the error rate is 1 for nodes that are out of range, and a very small value for ones in range.
+In the case of the :ned:`UnitDiskRadio` model, the error rate is 1 for nodes that are out of range, and a very small value for ones in range.
 The result will be that nodes that are out of range of each other will send packets to intermediate nodes that can forward them.)